 - 1. The number of events is set through EVENTS; if this is never specified, no events are generated. - 2.
 The numerical accuracy can be given, e.g. for comparing two numbers. - 3.
 The output level can be specified through OUTPUT.
 If not specified the output level is 0.
 Different levels can be overlayed by simply adding the level number.
 For their meaning please cf. Table 3.
-Also, coloured output can be made available through setting the switch PRETTY_PRINT = On; if this switch is commented out, no coloured output is generated.
+By default, SHERPA produces coloured output.
+If however stdout does not correspond to a terminal, this option is automatically switched off.
+It may also be set manually through the switch PRETTY_PRINT = {0n,0ff}. - 4.
+Different data files can be read in, their names and purposes should be self-explanatory.
+In the example file shown in Fig. 3 data files for the beam and ISR initialization as well as for the handling of the analysis are listed together with their default value.

-0 errors all error messages, most general run information 1 events event output 2 info more detailed information about what is going on during the run 4 tracking useful information in order to track problems a user might encounter, 0 i.e. to approximately identify the place/cause of problems 20 this is the appropriate option when generating bug reports
+0 errors all error messages, most general run information 1 events event output 2 info more detailed information about what is going on during the run 4 tracking useful information in order to track problems a user might encounter, i.e. to approximately identify the place/cause of problems 16 logfile write a log file containing information about the runtime environment and the setup 31 option to generate bug reports